BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Training Details and Additional Results

 For the inverse problem, we fix the weights $W$ and treat the $\vb{D}$ as an unknown variable.
-We minimize the data loss and a finite difference discretizations of the regularization term $|D(x)|^2$:
+We minimize the data loss and a finite difference discretization of the regularization term $|D(x)|^2$:

 where $h$ is the spacing of the collocation points, $\vb{D}_0 = \vb{D}_N = 1$.
 Here we work with the vector $\vb{D}$ for simplicity.
-Althernatively, we can represent $D(x)$ as a neural network as in PINN and BiLO experiments.
+Alternatively, we can represent $D(x)$ as a neural network as in PINN and BiLO experiments.

-We perform a grid search on the hyperparameters $l$ = 0.1, 0.2, 0.3, 0.4 and $\wreg$=1e-3, 1e-4, 1e-5.
-In Table~\ref{t:deeponet-varpoi}, we show the 3 combinations of $l$ and $\wreg$ with the best performance in terms of the $L_2$ error of the inferred $D(x)$ and the ground truth.
-As shown in Table~\ref{t:deeponet-varpoi}, the performance of the inference depends on properties of the pre-training dataset.
-In practice, it might be difficult to know what does the ground truth unkown function look like.
-This highlights the importance of the residual loss used in BiLO and PINN, which can help to learn the solution of the PDE without prior knowledge of the ground truth solution.
+Table~\ref{t:varpoireg} presents the relative errors in the inferred diffusion coefficient $D$ and the solution $\unn$ across different methods and hyperparameter settings, under a fixed noise level $\sigma = 0.01$.
+For Neural Operator (NO), we vary the length scale $l = 0.2, 0.3, 0.4$ of the GRF in the pretrian dataset and regularization weight $\wreg = 10^{-5}, 10^{-4}, 10^{-3}$.
+The best performance is achieved with $l = 0.3$ and $\wreg = 10^{-4}$.
+For PINN, BiLO, and the Adjoint method, we consider $\wdat = 10, 100, 1000$, and evaluate each under $\wreg = 10^{-4}, 10^{-3}, 10^{-2}$.
+For PINN, we observe that both smaller $\wdat$ and larger $\wreg$ tend to promote smoother solutions, necessitating tuning of both hyperparameters.
+The combination $\wdat = 100$ and $\wreg = 10^{-3}$ gives the most accurate reconstruction among PINN variants.
+The BiLO method achieves the best overall performance with $\wreg = 10^{-3}$, outperforming both NO and PINN.
+For reference, the adjoint method solves the inverse problem numerically on a fine grid and is treated as the ground truth; hence, no relative error in $u_{\text{NN}}$ is reported.